 Warfarin may produce a transient hypercoagulable state when administered to patients with either a protein C or protein S deficiency, which may result in skin and/or tissue necrosis.
 Concomitant administration of heparin for the first 5 to 7 days of warfarin therapy may reduce the risk of skin and/or tissue necrosis.

-The dose of apixaban may need to be reduced if used for nonvalvular atrial fibrillation in patients 80 years and older.
+For individuals 80 years and older, the dose of apixaban should be reduced if they also have a serum creatinine of 1.5 mg/dL or more and/or weigh 60 kg or less.
 According to the Beers Criteria, apixaban should be avoided in geriatric patients with a creatinine clearance less than 25 mL/minute due to an increased risk of bleeding.
 The dose of edoxaban and rivaroxaban should be reduced in geriatric patients with a creatinine clearance in the range of 30 to 50 mL/minute due to an increased risk of bleeding.
 The Beers expert panel recommends avoiding edoxaban and rivaroxaban in geriatric patients with a creatinine clearance less than 30 mL/minute.
 Additionally, avoid edoxaban in geriatric patients with a creatinine clearance more than 95 mL/minute.
 The creatinine clearance threshold for which the Beers expert panel recommends avoiding use of apixaban, edoxaban, and rivaroxaban is based on clinical trial exclusion criteria and may not be the same as that in the product labeling.
 Dabigatran is a potentially inappropriate medication (PIM) in patients 75 years of age and older and caution is recommended since there is a greater risk of bleeding than with warfarin and reported rates with other target-specific oral anticoagulants.
 In addition, there is a lack of evidence of efficacy and safety in patients with a creatinine clearance less than 30 mL/minute and the Beers expert panel recommends avoiding dabigatran in this patient population due to an increased risk of bleeding.
-Betrixaban use in geriatric patients was not associated with any clinically significant safety or effectiveness differences in clinical trials.

 AquaMephyton (phytonadione, vitamin K1) package insert.
 Buena, NJ: Teligent Pharma, Inc. 2018 Mar.